TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/instance-tags.md

 ## 1. Create instance tags

-During the universe creation step, with an AWS cloud provider, use the YugabyteDB Admin Console to provide the option to input the instance tags as a map of keys and values as shown below.
+During the universe creation step, with an AWS cloud provider, use the ZNbaseDB Admin Console to provide the option to input the instance tags as a map of keys and values as shown below.

 ![Create instance tags](/images/ee/inst-tags-1.png)